 Spraying Pesticides Too Close Before Next Lawn Mowing

-The reason for waiting one week after spraying and before mowing is that if we were to spray for lawn weeds one day, and then mow the lawn the next day, we would be removing most of the weed killer which we had just applied to the lawn, with that same lawn mowing - meaning that we would be removing the leaves of the weeds that contained that same weed killer, and thus removing much of the weed killer itself from the weeds, and stopping the herbicide from working effectively.
+The reason for waiting one week after spraying and before mowing is that if we were to spray for lawn weeds one day, and then mow the lawn the next day, we would be removing most of the weed herbicide which we had just applied to the lawn, with that same lawn mowing - meaning that we would be removing the leaves of the weeds that contained that same herbicide, and thus removing much of the herbicide itself from the weeds, and stopping the herbicide from working effectively.

 By mowing the lawn too soon after applying herbicides we are then removing that same pesticide before it had a chance to be taken into the lawn or weeds.